andyagdw/sticky_notes_task_manager_app/README.md

 # Sticky Notes Task Manager Application 💥

-## Description ✨
+A sticky notes task manager application that allows users to manage their tasks efficiently.
+It makes use of the 'Model-View-Template' pattern.

-Using the 'Model-View-Template' pattern, this Sticky Notes Task Manager Application allows users to manage their tasks efficiently.
-Users can:
+## Features ✨

 * View all tasks
 * Create new tasks